Abdulazeez007/PCI-DSS_Bank_Infrastructure-using-AZURE/README.md

   - Clone the frontend code repository and link it to the backend server.
 - **Launch the Application**:
   - Start the frontend server, enable port 3000 for the browser, and test the interface.

-### 3. **Database Setup (PCI-DSS Compliance)**
-- **Secure the Database**:
-  - Install MySQL, change default passwords, and enable encryption (for data at rest and in transit).
-  - Configure logging and monitoring for all database activities.
-- **Access Control**:
-  - Create users with limited privileges using MySQL’s role-based access control (RBAC).
-  - Use Azure Key Vault to securely store sensitive credentials.
-- **Monitoring**:
-  - Integrate with Azure Monitor and Log Analytics for real-time tracking of database activities.

 ---